Why The American Shoe Disappeared And Why It's So Hard To Bring It Back

 These days, 99% of shoes sold in the U.S. are imported, many of them from China, Vietnam and Indonesia.
 China's share has declined in recent years, but it remains a key source of America's shoes and shoe parts.
 That's why some U.S. footwear companies have been loud opponents of Trump's threat of more tariffs for almost everything imported from China.

 "We'd love to make shoes in the United States," Steve Madden CEO Ed Rosenfeld told NPR.
-"It's very hard to envision a scenario where we'd make the types of products that we make, at the prices that we make them, in the United States."
+But "it's very hard to envision a scenario where we'd make the types of products that we make, at the prices that we make them, in the United States."

 Loading...